python-hyper/h11/README.rst

 micro-optimization.
 But at the architectural level I tried hard to avoid fundamentally bad decisions, e.g., I believe that all the parsing algorithms remain linear-time even in the face of pathological input like slowloris, and there are no byte-by-byte loops.
+(I also believe that it maintains bounded memory usage in the face of arbitrary/pathological input.)

 The whole library is ~800 lines-of-code.
 You can read and understand the whole thing in less than an hour.
 Most of the energy invested in